Layer 2 Redundancy

 When using multiple switches, the switches should be interconnected.
 As long as there is a single connection between the two switches, and no bridge on either of the firewalls, this is safe with any type of switch.
 Where using bridging, or where multiple interconnections exist between the switches, care must be taken to avoid layer 2 loops.
 A managed switch would be required which is capable of using Spanning Tree Protocol (STP) to detect and block ports that would otherwise create switch loops.
 When using STP, if an active link dies, e.g. switch failure, then a backup link can automatically be brought up in its place.

-pfSense software supports lagg(4) link aggregation and link failover interfaces which allows multiple network interfaces to be plugged into one or more switches for increased fault tolerance.
+pfSense software supports lagg(4) link aggregation and link failover interfaces.
+This feature allows multiple network interfaces to be plugged into one or more switches for increased fault tolerance.

 See also